elementor/elementor-developers-docs/src/editor-controls/selectors.md

 );
 ```

-It can also be used to specify multiple CSS properties in a single selector:
+The selector can also be used to specify multiple CSS properties in a single selector:

 ```php{6-8}
 $this->add_control(